Cost of living

 About Belgium

 Can you afford to move to Antwerp, Brussels, or Charlerois?
-Explore the cost of living in Belgium, including groceries, healthcare, and housing.
+Discover the cost of living in Belgium in 2025, including groceries, healthcare, and housing.

 Woman looking in her handbag for money while standing at a candy stand in Ghent, Belgium.